dalijolijo/bitcore-lib-joli/README.md

-Bitcore Jolicoin Library
+Bitcore JoliCoin Library
 =======

-A pure and powerful JavaScript JoliCoin library.
+A pure and powerful JavaScript JoliCoin (JOLI) library.

 ## Principles

 JoliCoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the JoliCoin network allows for highly resilient JoliCoin infrastructure, and the developer community needs reliable, open-source tools to implement Jolicoin apps and services.
+The decentralized nature of the JoliCoin network allows for highly resilient JoliCoin infrastructure, and the developer community needs reliable, open-source tools to implement JoliCoin apps and services.

 ## Get Started